Skip to main content

 Signs and Symptoms of Esophageal Cancer

-Most people with esophageal cancer are diagnosed because they have symptoms.
-It's rare for people without symptoms to be diagnosed with this cancer.
-When it does happen, the cancer is usually found by accident because of tests done for other medical problems.
+Most people with esophageal (esophagus) cancer are diagnosed because they have symptoms.
+In a small number of people, the cancer is found by accident because of tests done for other medical problems.

-Unfortunately, most esophageal cancers do not cause symptoms until they have reached an advanced stage, when they are harder to treat.
+Unfortunately, most esophageal cancers don’t cause symptoms until they have reached an advanced stage, when they are often harder to treat.

 The most common symptoms of esophageal cancer are: